We are gonna discuss now some core concepts of how Madvoc works and it's infrastructure.

 Madvoc is servlet web application.

 web.xml, using annotation or manually.
 Next step: register a

 <listener> <listener-class>jodd.madvoc.MadvocContextListener</listener-class> </listener> <filter> <filter-name>madvoc</filter-name> <filter-class>jodd.madvoc.MadvocServletFilter</filter-class> <async-supported>true</async-supported> </filter> <filter-mapping> <filter-name>madvoc</filter-name> <url-pattern>/*</url-pattern> <dispatcher>REQUEST</dispatcher> </filter-mapping>

 If you use other Jodd frameworks in your app, consider using Joy.
-It is even easier to start with.
+It is full-featured web app bootstrap.